Which Music School is Right For Me?

 5. Successful Alumni

-You can argue that a music college's success is directly tied to the achievements of its alumni and students.
+The caliber of a music college is often reflected in the accomplishments of its alumni and students.

 6. Performance Opportunities